 Although the ruling was in favour of the buyer in the end, it will not have been without significant cost, time, and stress.
 Undoubtedly no one wants to end up having to go through lengthy court proceedings.
 This demonstrates the importance of properly reviewing all the information that is disclosed in the legal pack and asking further questions about the absence of certain information before assuming it is not relevant.

-BHW Conveyancing is the leading residential property law firm in Leicestershire and is ranked in the top ten real estate firms in the East Midlands by the Legal 500 guide.
+BHW Conveyancing is the leading residential property law firm in Leicestershire.
 We pride ourselves on giving our clients a seamless and efficient end-to-end conveyancing service and adhere to high-quality industry standards.
 We work with many estate agents and financial advisors as their preferred conveyancing partner.
 Due to our proactive approach to progressing our clients’ property transactions, we are constantly being referred time and time again.

 Whether you are a property professional, seller, or buyer, we can help with your residential conveyancing queries.
-To request a personal conveyancing quotation, or to discuss setting up a professional referral relationship with your business, please call us on +44 (0)116 289 7000 or send us an email at conveyancing@bhwsolicitors.com.
+To request a personal conveyancing quotation, please call us on +44 (0)116 402 9000, send us an email at info@bhwconveyancing.com or fill out our contact form here.

 The content of our site is provided for general information purposes only and does not constitute legal or other professional advice.